bureaucool/i-c-u/README.md

 1. Click "Reset password" on your app
 2. Enter email address
 3. Check email for reset link
-4. Click link → redirected to password reset form
+4. Click link → automatically logged in and redirected to Settings
-5. Set new password
+5. See success message and change password in Settings page